 You will benefit from deploying a PAM solution elsewhere.
 For databases, though, they’re an obstacle at best and a massive liability at worst.
 They’re explicitly the wrong tool for the job, and it’s important to understand why.

-Why PAM Fails for Databases
+Why Your PAM Solution Fails for Database Security

 PAM solutions applied to databases work something like this: does your privilege grant you access to this database?
 If yes, come inside.
 That approach creates authentication, authorization, and auditing issues that are important to be aware of before deploying a PAM solution for your databases: